Meet the monsters that cause customer churn

 Churn Combat Tips

-Try to determine the reason for the scatterbrained behavior.
-Is this a constant state for the customer or is it due to some current circumstances in their organization?
+Try to determine the reason for the behavior.
+Is this a constant state or is it due to current circumstances in their organization?

-Assure the customer that you are there to help them reach success.
-Based on your knowledge of the account take the liberty of prioritizing the tasks that need to be done that will ultimately help lessen the workload in the long-run.
+Assure the customer that you are there to help them.
+Based on your knowledge of the account, help them prioritize the tasks that will help them lessen their workload.
 Coach the customer towards these high-ranking goals and objectives.

 ChurnZero Boost